acf-quizbowl/acf-quizbowl.github.io/documents/distribution.md

 last_updated: April 19, 2020
 ---

 This page lists full-packet distributions for each ACF tournament.
 Teams submitting full packets to ACF tournaments should follow the prescribed distribution for the tournament they are submitting a packet to.

-For tournaments with half-packet submissions, teams will only submit a half-packet of 12/12, with pre-assigned categories.
+For tournaments with half-packet submissions, teams will only submit a half-packet of 12/12.
+Teams that request to submit a half-packet will be given a half-packet submission template containing a list of pre-assigned categories.

 <table id="top" class="table table-striped table-hover table-responsive table-condensed distribution">
  <thead>